louis-tru/quark/docs/CURRENT_WORK.md

 incremental addition, and the inner X-tile loop contains no division or per-iteration multiplication.

-The current prototype remains intentionally CPU-heavy and rebuilds/uploads data frequently.
-Important future work includes caching immutable path data, pooled GPU buffers/textures, dirty-path rebuilds, batching multiple paths into an atlas, and eventually moving more binning/backdrop work onto the GPU.
+The Compute GRID AA prototype algorithm is now considered complete enough to enter Quark's rendering architecture.
+It still rebuilds/uploads data frequently and remains intentionally isolated, but correctness, data contracts, tile classification, coverage generation, and representative performance have been validated.
+Important production work includes caching immutable path data, pooled GPU buffers/textures, dirty-path rebuilds, batching multiple paths into an atlas, and reducing the full coverage-atlas/composite round trip.
 The current algorithm and data contracts are documented in Chinese in `test/compute_aa/README.md`.

 The CPU construction pass has now been tightened around a thread-local